SamBumgardner/alphabet-heroes/README.md

 The original game jam version, tagged as `ld55-submission` and [hosted on itch.io](https://nbumgardner.itch.io/ludum-dare-55-heroes-of-keys-kingdoms), runs on Godot version 4.2.
 The latest stable `main` code branch runs on Godot version 4.4.

+### License
+This game's code is open-source under the MIT License.
+Please ask the original artists before using any art or audio assets in a different context.